MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 Migration is a three-step process:

-1. **Inventory servers** to gather info about their files and configuration (shown in the following figure).
+1. **Inventory servers** to gather info about their files and configuration, shown in the following figure.

    :::image type="content" source="media/migrate/inventory.png" alt-text="Screenshot showing that a server is ready to be scanned.":::